 Provide clear and unrestricted new pedestrian routes and public spaces, through road and rail infrastructure firmly connecting Somers Town and Regents park estate, Bloomsbury and Camden Town as well as new routes into and around the station.
-A legible urban grain and hierarchy should underpin the masterplan to provide a structure in which traditional streets would be delivered at both ground level and above the station, to ensure an appropriate scale of urban blocks and a suitable degree of pedestrian permeability between, above or through these blocks.
-The HS2 station design will lay the foundations for these connections and it will be important that this is demonstrated at Schedule 17 stage.

 B. ESTABLISH CITY BLOCKS